navxio/tasq.sh/README.md

 Just download qo.sh and add it in your `$PATH`

 ### Usage

-run ./qo.sh to print out the latest task
+run `./qo.sh` to print out the latest task to the console

 Only two flags:

 `-a, --add "task"` adds a task to the *bottom* of the queue

 `-x, --mark-done` marks the latest task as done and removes it from the queue